savvasha/enhanced-import-for-sportspress/readme.txt

 == Screenshots ==

-1. Enhanced import interface with score columns
+1. You can use the native Import button at SportsPress->Events area
-2. CSV sample file showing the new format
+2. Or you use the Import tool directly from Tools->Import.
-3. Import results
+3. Enhanced import interface with score columns and option for auto creation of league table and calendar.

 == Changelog ==